Now I’m not one for bragging, but the web traffic on my lifestyle blog traffic jumped 2800% in just two days – a Pinterest traffic explosion!

-That’s where Tailwind Tribes come in.
+That’s where Tailwind Communities come in.
+(Renamed recently from Tailwind Tribes).
 Tailwind is a scheduling tool.
 It saves me a heap of time so I don’t have to manually pin all day long.
-Instead I can schedule my pins once a week.
+Instead, I can schedule my pins once a week.

 I still do a little manual pinning each day but most of my pins are scheduled using Tailwind.

-Tailwind Tribes are groups of pinners using Tailwind.
-It’s a bit like using Pinterest group boards but there’s no downside if your tribe performs badly.
+Tailwind Communities are groups of pinners using Tailwind.
+It’s a bit like using Pinterest group boards but there’s no downside if your community performs badly.
 (Poorly performing Pinterest group boards can negatively impact your Pinterest account).

-The tribes are full of pro-bloggers with a huge following.
-Of course they may not share your pins, but if your pins are well designed and link to a great topic, there’s every chance your pins will be shared.
+The communities are full of pro-bloggers with a huge following.
+Of course, they may not share your pins, but if your pins are well designed and link to a great topic, there’s every chance of a share.

-I’ve been sharing a lot of other pins from the tribes to kick start my own boards.
-When you share pins from other tribe members they notice and often return the favor!
+I’ve been sharing a lot of other pins from the communities to kick start my own boards.
+When you share pins from other community members they notice and often return the favor!

 Blog About Popular Topics